victor-likes-coding/sustainable-spaces/README.md

 ### **TODOs:**

 - Create the delete route for properties (WIP).
-- Create a view for user-owned properties.
-(Not started).
 - Create the Inbox class / mechanism to submit bids for properties (Not started)
 - Create the donations page / hook up to a payment processor (Not started)
 - Optimize the way photos are shown on property page.
 (Not started)

+### 4/21-4/25:

+- Create a view for user-owned properties.
+- Update bid button to also reflect "edit" if they're the owner of the property.

 ### 4/14-4/18: